jonparker/microservice-bootstrap/Readme.md

 ## Get Started

 1. Clone the repo
-2. Ensure you have Docker toolbox installed.
-Good news, you don't even need asp.net vNext installed.
+2. Ensure you have Docker installed [download here](https://store.docker.com/editions/community/docker-ce-desktop-windows)
 3. Setup environment variables (see below).
 4. Set unique Kinesis stream name and worker id (see below).
-5. Run `docker-compose up -d` from root folder of repo.
+5. Run `docker-compose up -d` from root folder of repo (or without `-d` to not run in daemon mode so you can see the console output from the web server)
 6. Yay all up and running, Done!
+You can validate this by hitting [http://localhost:4001/healthcheck](http://localhost:4001/healthcheck) and ensuring you get 200 as the response code.

 ### Kinesis